zuraxy/hackathon/README.md

 ## 🔑 API Keys

 The app uses the Geoapify API for mapping and routing functionality.
 The current API key is included for demonstration purposes.
+Do note that the use of Render's free service has 50 seconds delay in backend services.

 ## 📱 App Workflow